Level 1 Case Outline

 In a Level 1 case, the process is as follows:

-- If insufficient information is found during the investigation, there will be no charges and the case will be closed.
+- If sufficient information is not identified during the investigation, there will be no charges and the case will be closed.
 The student will be notified.

-- If the student accepts responsibilty, they will sign an Administrative Agreement.
+- If the student accepts responsibility, they will sign an Administrative Agreement.
 The case will be closed and the student will be notified.

-- If the student is found responsible after the hearing, they will receive the outcome and sanctions.
+- If the student is found responsible after the hearing, they will receive a letter that provides the outcome, the hearing board's rationale and the sanctions.

-- If the student is found responsible after the hearing decides to appeal the case for procedural error, they will be notified of the outcome and next steps.
+- If the student is found responsible after the hearing and chooses to appeal the case based on a procedural error, they will be notified of the outcome and next steps.

 Level 1 Hearing Outline